-President Donald Trump imposed new financial sanctions against Venezuela on Friday, a response to President Nicolas Maduro convening a special assembly to rewrite the country’s constitution — seen by the U.S. and its allies as his attempt to take on more presidential powers.
+President Donald Trump imposed new financial sanctions against Venezuela on Friday, a response to President Nicolas Maduro convening a special assembly to rewrite the country’s constitution — seen by the U.S. and its allies as his attempt to grab more presidential powers.

 Why this round of sanctions?